Both channels got harder at the same time.

 How to split the budget in practice.

-A working framework for $3,000 to $10,000 monthly LinkedIn spend.
+A working framework for $3,000 to $10,000 in monthly LinkedIn spend.

 "LinkedIn's algorithm now prioritizes personal content, with company pages making up only 1 to 2% of the feed while personal posts account for 39%."
 (Ordinal, LinkedIn Ads vs Organic)

-What works best on each side.
+What actually works on each side.

 "Thought Leader Ads leverage personal profiles, appearing as organic content, generating 2 to 3x higher engagement than brand-page ads."
 (Meet Lea, LinkedIn Ads Benchmarks 2026)